Welcome! I'm

 Melanie MacCaskie.

-My expertise comes from reading thousands of college applications in my prior career as an admissions counselor, graduate-level training in advising and higher ed, and personal lived experience as a person with ADHD.
+My expertise comes from reading thousands of college applications in my prior career as an admissions counselor, graduate-level training in advising and executive function skill support, and personal lived experience as someone with ADHD.

 Now, I work one-on-one with neurodivergent students to guide them toward a college where they will thrive.